-It’s time to start harnessing the positive changes that have occurred over the past 18 months and use the lessons learned to go deeper into truly being ourselves.
+It’s time to start harnessing the positive changes that have occurred over the past few years and use the lessons learned to go deeper into truly being ourselves.
 Otherwise known as you, 2.0.

 Now, how can you take these new beginnings and go deeper to become more authentically you??
 What other paths can you discover about yourself?
 What layers can you peel away to honor who you truly are?